mkazuyuki/Genetec-Security-Center/README.md

 To configure the SQL Server for the cluster:

 1. On both servers, stop the Genetec™ Watchdog service and the Genetec™ Server service as follows:
-   a) Click Start > Control Panel > Administrative Tools > Services
+   1. Click Start > Control Panel > Administrative Tools > Services
-   b) Select the Genetec™ Watchdog service and click Stop Service on the toolbar at the top of the page.
+   2. Select the Genetec™ Watchdog service and click Stop Service on the toolbar at the top of the page.
-   c) Double-click the Genetec™ Watchdog service and set the Startup Type to Manual .
+   3. Double-click the Genetec™ Watchdog service and set the Startup Type to Manual .
-   d) Select the Genetec Server service and click Stop Service on the toolbar at the top of the page.
+   4. Select the Genetec Server service and click Stop Service on the toolbar at the top of the page.
-   e) Double-click the Genetec™ Server service and set the Startup Type to Manual.
+   5. Double-click the Genetec™ Server service and set the Startup Type to Manual.
+   6. Double-click the SQL Server (SQLEXPRESS) and set the Startup Type to Manual.
 2. In SQL Management Studio, you will need detach all Security Center databases before the database files can be moved to your mirrored data partition.
 Detaching a database removes it from the instance of the Microsoft SQL Server but leaves intact the database, with its data files and transaction log files.
-   a) Open SQL Management Studio and connect to the Security Center database instance (by default the instance name is SQLEXPRESS)
+   1. Open SQL Management Studio and connect to the Security Center database instance (by default the instance name is SQLEXPRESS)
-   b) Right click on each one of the Security Center databases and select `Task` > `Detach`.
+   2. Right click on each one of the Security Center databases and select `Task` > `Detach`.
-3. Move the Security Center \*.MDF and \*.LDF database files from their default folder (*C:/Program Files/Microsoft SQL Server/MSSQL10_50.SQLEXPRESS/MSSQL/DATA*) to the SQL folder on the mirror partition created earlier (*N:/MSSQL/DATA*).
+3. Move the Security Center \*.MDF and \*.LDF database files from their default folder (*C:\Program Files\Microsoft SQL Server\MSSQL16.SQLEXPRESS\MSSQL\DATA*) to the SQL folder on the mirror partition created earlier (*N:/MSSQL/DATA*).
 4. Stop the SQL service on both servers.
 5. Using SQL Server Configuration Manager, modify the SQL startup parameters for the master database on both servers.

-   a) Open your SQL Server Configuration Manager.
+   1. Open your SQL Server Configuration Manager.
-   b) Select **SQL Server Services** in the pane on the left.
+   2. Select **SQL Server Services** in the pane on the left.
-   c) Right-click on **SQL Server (SQLEXPRESS)** and select **Properties**.
+   3. Right-click on **SQL Server (SQLEXPRESS)** and select **Properties**.
-   d) Select the **Advanced** tab in the **SQL Server (SQLEXPRESS) Properties** window.
+   4. Select the **Advanced** tab in the **SQL Server (SQLEXPRESS) Properties** window.
-   e) Modify the field **Startup Parameters** to point to the new master database path.
+   5. Double click and modify the field **Startup Parameters** to point to the new master database path.

-      In this example we have modified the startup parameters to: `-dN:/MSSQL/Data/master.mdf;-eN:/MSSQL/Data/Log/ERRORLOG;-lN:/MSSQL/mastlog.ldf`, whereby the field points to the new (mirrored) drive and folder path of our master database (*N:/MSSQL/Data*).
+      In this example I have modified the startup parameters to: `-dN:\MSSQL\DATA\master.mdf;-eN:\MSSQL\Log\ERRORLOG;-lN:\MSSQL\DATA\mastlog.ldf`, whereby the field points to the new (mirrored) drive and folder path of our master database (*N:/MSSQL/Data*).

-6. Move the master database (master.mdf and master.ldf) for the active server to the SQL folder on the mirror partition created earlier (*N:/MSSQL/DATA**).
+6. Move the master database (master.mdf and master.ldf) for the active server to the SQL folder on the mirror partition created earlier (*N:/MSSQL/DATA*).
 Delete the master database (master.mdf and master.ldf) on the standby server (it will be replicated from the active server).
+   - Do the same for *model*, *msdb*, and *tempdb* databases.
 7. Restart SQL service on both servers.
 8. Reconnect SQL Management studio to SQL server for the active server.
 9. Re-attach the Security Center databases.
+   - Right-click on **Databases** and select **Attach**.
-10. When prompted to point to the database to be attached, use the Add button to browse to the new path of your (moved) master database.
+10. When prompted to point to the database to be attached, use the **Add** button to browse to the new path of your (moved) master database.

     **IMPORTANT**: This step needs to be performed on the standby server as well but it is not possible at this